SAP-samples/kyma-runtime-samples/principal-prop-on-premise/README.md

 ## Testing

-Access the sales data for the logged-in user <https://principal-prop-on-prem.{your-cluster-domain}/sap/com/onprem/mysales>.
+Access the sales data for the logged-in user by adjusting the URL: <https://principal-prop-on-prem.{your-cluster-domain}/sap/com/onprem/mysales>.

 ## Troubleshooting